Critique of Cultural Appropriation is Deeper Than Hair

-Comparing white musicians who make “black music” overlooks that the primary criticism is aimed at the abundant monetary gains for white artists, who are supported by whites in media who literally drool over the idea of these artists dominating a historically black music genre5.
-Art, music, and other cultural aspects are mocked until whites decide they want to own it, dominate it, profit highest from it, get all undue credit for it, and sanitize it for “civilized white folks.”
+Comparing white musicians who make “black music” overlooks that the primary criticism is aimed at the abundant monetary gains for white artists, who are supported by white gatekeepers in media who literally drool over the idea of these artists dominating a historically black music genre5.
+Art, music, and other cultural aspects are mocked until whites decide they want to own it, profit highest from it, get all undue credit for it, and sanitize it for “civilized white folks.”

 “How about when Black women straighten their hair or add other women’s hair for weave?”

 Then there’s the laughable suggestion that straight hair is cultural… and that only European women have it naturally.
 Further, since many of these men pride themselves on their obsessions with ancient Egypt, their gross antagonism speaks to how little they know of the women of that region who added extensions, wore wigs and dyed their hair 3000 years ago6.
 Falsehoods surrounding what black women do with their hair also neglect perpetual colonization and forcing of whiteness as the standard of humanity and beauty.